UAE calls for redoubling international efforts to combat terrorism

 In this regard, Ambassador Mohammed Abu Shehab, Deputy Permanent Representative of the UAE to the United Nations and Chargé d’Affairs, said: “Despite the gains made in eliminating ISIS leaders, the cross-border threat posed by the organization and its affiliated groups to international peace and security remains.
 It is increasing, which confirms the need to continue the important role of the global coalition against ISIS, and to maintain pressure on terrorist organizations and ensure their defeat.

 In the UAE statement, His Excellency stressed the need to prevent extremism and combat terrorism, including harnessing the power of emerging technology to reach this goal, and said that “technology has the ability to significantly improve people’s quality of life…however, it is a double-edged sword.
-Rapid technological development Its wide commercial availability poses a challenge to member states’ efforts to prevent their misuse by terrorist groups.”
+Technological development Its rapid pace and wide commercial availability poses a challenge to member states’ efforts to prevent their misuse by terrorist groups.”

 His Excellency stressed the need for the Security Council to pay more attention to deterring terrorist groups, including ISIS, Al-Shabab and the Houthis, from exploiting technologies in their operations, especially drones.